precap/dcc-ex.github.io/docs/ex-commandstation/ready-to-run/connecting.rst

 Next, select the "preferences" option:

 .. figure:: /_static/images/engine_driver/ed_preferences2.png
-   :alt: Changing DCC-EX Options
+   :alt: Changing Engine Driver Preferences
    :scale: 45%
    :align: center

-   Changing DCC-EX Options
+   Changing Engine Driver Preferences

 In order to get the most functionality from Engine Driver, there are a few settings that should be changed.
 By default, Engine Driver uses the WiThrottle protocol, which the EX-CSB1 also understands, but the native DCC-EX protocol has much more power.
 Scroll through the long list of options and make sure "Emergency Stop", "Layout Power Button" and "DCC-EX Button" are all checked